YunoHost/doc/dev.md

   the javascript and/or html (so each time you edit something in `js` or `views`).

-### Your feature is ready and you want it to be integrated in Yunohost
+### Your feature is ready and you want it to be integrated in YunoHost

 - Fork the relevant repo on Github, and commit stuff to a new branch.
 We recommend to name the branch with the following convention :